-- A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company, which could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment. - 2) An individual is financially literate if he has the ability to read and understand a set of financial statements that present a breadth of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.

-- 3) Javier Reyes is paid a monthly retainer to assist with financing and consulting for the Company. - 4) The Audit Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montano for the year ended December 31, 2018.
-Harry Burgess was a member of the Audit Committee during the year ended December 31, 2019 until his resignation effective Octoebr 28, 2019 whereby Javier Montano was appointed to fill in such vacancy.
-The Company is currently seeking an Independent Director to fill in such vacancy.
+- 1) A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company, which could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment. - 2) An individual is financially literate if he has the ability to read and understand a set of financial statements that present a breadth of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements. - 3) Javier Reyes is paid a monthly retainer to assist with financing and consulting for the Company. - 4) The Audit Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montano until the Company's AGM on December 22, 2020.
+Subsequent to December 22, 2020 the Audit Committee was comprised of Corry J. Silbernagel (Chairman), Blair Jordan and Javier Montano.